criswell/uca-gpl/DEVELOPMENT.md

 required reworking the central loop.
 For the Unified agent, we tried to avoid this problem by using entities we call "atoms".

-Each atom is derived from the atom base class, @ref atoms
+Each atom is derived from the atom base class, @ref clientagent.steward.atom.Atom